vinkalchandel096/magentoUItest/Readme.md

 5. Create three pagebuiler attributes named as delivery,fit,share from magento admin.
 Assign them to current attribute set and add text values.

 6. Create on static block with identifier "detail_static_block" for the footer section on the detail page.
-And use the below content for the block using the edit button so you can see the html tags :-
+And use the below content :-
 ```html
 <div class="detailStaticBlock">
   <p>a note from the editor</p>